ajaxm/MultiVerse/README.md

 *At the end of Phase 5, the application is complete and self-contained.*

 ### Phase 6: Bonus Features (1 day)
-* Attempt to complete one ore more bonus features
+*At the end of Phase 6, one or more bonus features is complete.*

-### Bonus Features
+Bonus Features:
 - [ ] Notifications for contributions, favorites, and comments
-- [ ] Toggle on/off to show authors and separation of each Stanza in a Poem
+- [ ] Toggle on/off to show authors and separation of each stanza in a poem
 - [ ] Users can customize font for their authored stanzas
-- [ ] Users can "branch" completed poems by reverting to an incomplete stage and
+- [ ] Users can "branch" completed poems by reverting to an incomplete stage and adding new stanzas at that stage
+- [ ] Decorative quotes for login screen